Simple fare on the menu last night

 in some of the European cities while attending IDF meetings.

-long enough to hold them without significant spillage.
-I could not tell but I believe she
+enough to hold them without significant spillage.
+I could not tell but I

 had some of the handles over her forearms?